 - 1. Grade point averages are calculated by the District's Student Information System (PowerSchool). - 2.
 Letters of invitation are sent to juniors and seniors with a 3.5 grade point average. - 3.
-Students who have not already done so pick up activity cards from the NHS Advisor. - 4.
+Students will document service hours through advisors. - 4.
 Students have one card for each of the following areas filled out and signed by a responsible adult for each year they have been at Benzie Central High School: - a.
 School Leadership - b.
 School Service - c.
 Community Leadership - d.
 Community Service Juniors, a total of six cards; seniors, a total of nine cards - 5.
 Students solicit two letters of recommendation as to their character from responsible adults. - 6.
 Cards and letters of recommendation are submitted to the National Honor Society Advisor by the specified deadline. - 7.
 A folder is prepared for the five member Faculty Advisory Council.
 The members evaluate each candidate's cards.
 The folder is then returned to the advisor. - 8.
 The advisor convenes the Faculty Advisory Council to discuss cards about which there is any question.
 The council then makes up the final list of qualified candidates. - 9.
 Selection and non-selection notices are sent to candidates.